-The third episode of The Educators, an eight part series presented by Sarah Montague is scheduled for broadcast this Wednesday 27th August at 16:00 on BBC Radio 4.
+The seventh episode of The Educators, an eight part series presented by Sarah Montague is scheduled for broadcast this Wednesday 24th September at 16:00 on BBC Radio 4.

 The BBC and The Open University have come together to explore the ideas of people whose influence extends from students to governments.
 Is there a proven model for good schools and teaching?
 Can potential be unlocked in any student, at any age?
 Do we value and measure the most important skills?
 And can children be the best teachers of other children?

 This series discusses these and many other issues on a global scale with various pioneers of education.

 Episode 7: Jo Boaler